State Tax Filing Resources

 Overpayments

-The Illinois (IL) Department of Revenue (DOR) does not allow overpayments to be applied on Form IL-941.
+The Illinois (DOR) doesn't allow overpayments to be applied on Form IL-941.
 Amounts reported on Form IL-941 must always be the exact amounts withheld from payees.
 If the amount reported was more or less than the amount you actually withheld, then you must file an amended return (IL-941X).
 If you do not make the correction before the end of the calendar year, you must report the amount withheld on the W-2 or 1099 forms for the payees to claim on their income tax returns.

 Indiana*